CodingWonders/DISMTools/Helpers/extps1/PE_Helper/tools/HotInstall/README.md

 Then, follow the steps of the wizard.

+## Localization

+HotInstall discovers its own language files dynamically from the `Languages` folder.
+Each INI must contain `LanguageCode` and `LanguageName` in `[LanguageFileInformation]`.
+The file name is not used as the language identifier.

+The PE Helper passes the current DISMTools `LanguageCode` to HotInstall.
+HotInstall uses the matching translation when it exists and falls back to English, `en-US`, when it does not.
+Only translations that actually exist in the HotInstall package are included.

 > [!NOTE]
 > Make sure that you created your ISO file with the correct Windows image to test.
 You will be able to see some information about this image.
 >